 Cambridge University Press and the University of California have just agreed to a transformational ‘Read and Publish’ deal in principle.
 Under its terms, 60% of California’s overall spend on Cambridge journals will be used to support unlimited open access (OA) publishing; the remainder, assigned to accessing content that is not OA.

-5: “UC launches toolkit for negotiating transformative agreements with scholarly publishers” from University of California Office of Scholarly Communication
+5: “UC launches toolkit for negotiating transformative agreements with scholarly ” from University of California Office of Scholarly Communication

 Following the 2018 release of the provostial Systemwide Library and Scholarly Information Advisory Committee’s Call to Action, the University of California (UC) Academic Senate and Libraries partnered to utilize publisher negotiations to address the issues of journal subscription affordability and open access (OA) transformation.